Auburn, Alabama, United States Guide

 Day Trips

-Approximately 1 hour, by car Discover the historic town of Warm Springs, Georgia, known for its therapeutic springs and connection to President Franklin D. Roosevelt.
-Visit the Little White House, Roosevelt's beloved retreat, and learn about his life and legacy.
-Explore the Warm Springs Pools, where Roosevelt sought relief from polio.
-Stroll through the charming downtown area, browse the antique shops, and enjoy a relaxing day in this historic town.
+Approximately 1 hour by car Visit the historic town of Warm Springs, known for its therapeutic springs and connection to President Franklin D. Roosevelt.
+Tour the Little White House, Roosevelt's retreat, and learn about his life and work.
+Explore the Warm Springs Pools, where Roosevelt sought treatment for polio.
+The town also offers antique shops and charming restaurants.

 Travel Time